hapax/hapax.github.io/assets/teaching.md

 needed to apply the power series at the endpoint $x = 1$.
 These are all important issues, since at the end of the day our identity may not be true!
-But as with the blancmange, I think that while these issues should be mentioned, it is more convincing for students to simply to check numerically that the sum converges to $\pi/2$.
+But as with the blancmange, I think it is more convincing for students to check numerically that the sum converges to $\pi/2$.

 Should rigour be cultivated at the high school level?
 I think this is a subtle question, but the hiking analogy is